Zernach/gauntlet-ai-figna-frontend/@docs/ARCHITECTURE_CLEANUP.md

 ## 🚀 Next Steps

 The codebase is now cleaner and ready for:
-1. Real Google OAuth implementation
-2. Server-side user management
+1. Server-side user management
-3. Enhanced authentication features
+2. Enhanced authentication features
-4. Phase 2 AI integration
+3. Phase 2 AI integration

 ---